lcucos/pandus/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+## Other scripts

+In the project directory, you can run:

 ### `npm test`